Lee Zeldin: Environment

+In 2014, Zeldin "expressed doubts about the severity" of climate change.
+While some sources have since stated that Zeldin denies the scientific consensus on climate change, in 2025, Zeldin said that climate change is a real issue and needs to be addressed.

 In April 2015, Zeldin and Senator Chuck Schumer introduced the Fluke Fairness Act.
 The bill would have changed the current system for managing fluke fishing quotas by creating a regional approach to updating quotas and standards based on geographic, scientific, and economic data.
 It did not pass.

 On July 15, 2015, Zeldin introduced the Exclusive Economic Zone Clarification Act.
 The bill proposed to amend the boundary in part of the federal Exclusive Economic Zone (EEZ).
 It would give fisheries management of Block Island Sound exclusively to New York and Rhode Island.
 (Some Connecticut fishermen alleged that the bill could put them out of business.)
 The bill died in committee.

-In September 2015, Zeldin and Citizens Campaign for the Environment executive director Adrienne Esposito condemned a proposed federal plan for dumping of dredged materials, saying, "We can't just assume that dumping these waste spoils in the Long Island Sound is environmentally benign."
+In September 2015, Zeldin and Citizens Campaign for the Environment executive director Adrienne Esposito condemned a proposed federal plan for dumping dredged materials, saying, "We can't just assume that dumping these waste spoils in the Long Island Sound is environmentally benign."

-In April 2018, Zeldin said he did not support the Paris Agreement in its form at that time.
+In April 2018, Zeldin said he did not support the Paris Agreement.
 He expressed concern about "other countries that are contributing to very adverse impacts on our climate but not having the level of responsibility that they need to have in stepping up and making a positive change in their own countries".